syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## OHLC Chart

-To render an OHLC chart, create an instance of `SFOHLCSeries` and add to the Series collection property of SFChart.
+To render an OHLC chart, create an instance of `SFOHLCSeries` and add to the Series collection property of `SFChart`.

 OHLC chart requires five values (X, Open, High, Low and Close) to plot a point.

-You can use SFChartDataPoint's five parameter constructor to pass x, open, high, low and close values to  `SFOHLCSeries`,
+You can use five parameter constructor to pass x, open, high, low and close values to  `SFOHLCSeries`,

 {% highlight c# %}